 It’s allergy season, other sicknesses are going around, and the coronavirus is in Michigan it will be so helpful for us parents to have a doctor readily available.
 For now we have one options listed but this list will be added to as the days and weeks go on.

 If you know of a place offering telemedicine appointments please comment below.
-This article will be updated and added to daily.

 98.6 offers Telemedicine appointments.